JamesMoulang/electron-steam-notes/README.md

 ## Building an app that works with Steam Overlay

-So, at this point you have a working electron app that you can run 'locally' (i.e. not as a distributable) and you want to:
+Follow these steps if you have a working electron app that you can run 'locally' (i.e. not as a distributable) and you want to:

 1. Add your game files
 2. Create a distributable
 3. Get Steam Overlay running

+**Note: if you're following the quick start guide you don't need to do this, you can skip to the "building an app" section**

 I used [electron-forge](https://github.com/electron-userland/electron-forge) to package up my app, but other options exist.